atolye15/contentful.php/UPGRADE-4.0.md

 ## Introduction of ClientInterface

-Interface `Contentful\Delivery\Client\ClientInterface` was created, and it is implemented by the standard client.
+Interface `Atolye15\Delivery\Client\ClientInterface` was created, and it is implemented by the standard client.
 It is recommended to use this interface when passing the client instance around, as it decouples your code from the actual implementation, helping with testing scenarios.

 ## Removal of third parameter in Query::where()

-The `Contentful\Delivery\Query::where()` method used to accept a third parameter, which was used to specify the type of search (for instance with operators `near` or `lte`).
+The `Atolye15\Delivery\Query::where()` method used to accept a third parameter, which was used to specify the type of search (for instance with operators `near` or `lte`).
 As many users did not know this and appended the operator to the first parameter of `where()`, now the third parameter was removed, and the correct way of using the operator is to add it to the first parameter:

 ``` php
 // Before